Rockman-Blue/SANS-SEC504-CTF/5-songs.issplaylist.com/songs.issplaylist.com-Writeup.md

 * Points - 5
 * Answer - NetWars{WebRootFlag}

-Now that I know that this page is vulnerable to command injection and that the general formula is typing 128 && followed by a Windows command, this challenge is about crafting the right command.
+The general formula to target the page's vulnerability is typing 128 && followed by a Windows command, this challenge is about crafting the right command.
 I know the target is a Windows machine because of the file path in the question.

 On Windows machines, dir can be used to display directory contents.
 I used the dir command to find the filename associated with the flag in the web root directory by typing the below input into the field:
 * 128 && dir c:\InetPub\songs.issplaylist.com\wwwroot